CodingItWrong/codingitwrong.com/_posts/2018-12-03-why-you-should-sometimes-test-implementation-details.md

 title: Why You Should Sometimes Test "Implementation Details"
 ---

-*Update: removed a reference to Kent C. Dodds not addressing Redux connected components.*
+*Update: added a summary of Kent C. Dodds' views on testing Redux connected components.*

 "Don't test implementation details" is a phrase that seemed straightforward to me at first, but is seeming less and less clear to me over time.